Biomaterials-for-Medical-Devices-AI/Helix/docs/devs/new_models.md

 ```

 You **must** then override the `fit` and `predict` methods with the logic needed to fit your model and make predictions on data, respectively.
 For classifiers, you **must** also override the `predict_proba` method, which returns the probabilities for each class for each prediction.
+This is not a requirement of `scikit-learn` but of Helix.

 ```python
 class MyClassifier(ClassifierMixin, BaseEstimator):